galen-f/voteVisualizer/README.md

 You need a congress number (119th Congress at time of writing), a session number (1st or 2nd year of that congress), and a roll-call (a three digit "vote number")
 <ul>
 <li> Retrieves the vote specified from the Senate's public XML feed.
-<li> Classifies every state into one of six orientations (both Yea, Both Nay, split, etc.)
+<li> Classifies each Senate seat into Yea, Nay, Present, or Not Voting.
-<li> Joins the data in the 50-state shape file and the vote data.
+<li> Visualizes the data in a grid.
-<li> Opens a Matplotlib window showing the coloured map.
+<li> Downloads a .png file of the visualization in out/..

 ## Quick Start
 Clone the repo